 As the monocots develop, their stems arrange the vascular tissue (the circulatory system of the plant) sporadically.
 This is extremely unique compared to dicots' organized fashion that arranges the tissue into a donut-looking structure (see figure).
 The way a stem develops is important to note.
 Stems are in charge of supporting the entire plant and help position it to reach as much sunlight as possible.
 The vascular tissue within the stem can be thought of as a circulatory system for bringing nutrients to each portion of the plant.

 The differences don't end there.
-Both monocots and dicots form different leaves.
+Both monocots and dicots from different leaves.
 Monocot leaves are characterized by their parallel veins, while dicots form "branching veins."
 Leaves are another important structure of the plant because they are in charge of feeding the plant and carrying out the process of photosynthesis.

 The last distinct difference between monocots and dicots are their flowers (if present).
 Monocot flowers usually form in threes whereas dicot flowers occur in groups of four or five.